Gana Misra

 When the Bill Comes Due

-The consequences of compliance failures extend far beyond headline fines, and the damage is never contained to just regulatory penalties.
+The consequences of compliance failures extend far beyond headline fines.
+As SEC Chair Gary Gensler noted, "When companies fail to invest in compliance, investors and the public bear the cost."
+The damage is never contained to just regulatory penalties.

 Take Cignet Health of Maryland.
 They ignored patient requests to access medical records and brushed off federal investigators.
 The $4.3 million HIPAA fine was just the beginning.
 They lost patients, faced lawsuits, and spent years trying to rebuild trust.
 The real cost?
 Try closer to $20 million when you factor in lost business and reputation damage.